gwoptics/SpacePyQuest/README.md

 Space-Py Quest is a gravitational wave interferometer parameter optimisation game, written in Python and run in a Jupyter notebook.
 It is based on the original game Space-Time Quest, available as apps for iOS, Android, Windows, Linux and MacOs at <a href="https://www.laserlabs.org/spacetimequest.php">https://www.laserlabs.org/spacetimequest.php</a>.
 Both versions of the game can be used for teaching and public engagement.
 The apps are easy to use and provide a playful way to introduce detector design and technology.
-This Python version allows students to also look into the underlying noie models.
+This Python version allows students to also look into the underlying noise models.

 Space-Py Quest is played from a Jupyter notebook that consists of a single plot displaying multiple noise curves and the detector sensitivity.
 By modifying the detector's physical properties, the user can change the noise and sensitivity and thus design their own detector.
 A drop-down menu provides access to controls for the interferometer's variable parameters.
 Additional controls are available for adjusting the limits of the x- and y-axes, and for adding and removing individual noise curves from the total calculation.